arnoo/angelspie/README.md

 ![Angelspie logo](https://github.com/arnoo/angelspie/blob/master/logo/readme_header.png?raw=true)

-Angelspie is a tool to apply rules to windows on Linux: placement, workspace, tiling, decorations… based on window name, class, role…
+Angelspie is a tool to apply rules to application windows on Linux: set their placement, workspace, decorations… based on window name, class, role…

-Angelspie is intended as a drop-in replacement for Devilspie which is unmaintained and now segfaults way too often.
+Angelspie is designed for easy migration from Devilspie, which is unmaintained.

-Compared to Devilspie, Angelspie has some added functionality for tiling and multi monitor setups.
+Compared to Devilspie, Angelspie has some added functionality for tiling and multi-monitor setups.
 It also repositions windows when display configuration changes (monitor added or removed for instance).

-If you start Angelspie and no configuration files exist, configuration files will be built based on your Devilspie config if you have one.

 ## Configuration